Tony Harrison: Career

 Yan Tan Tethera, which premiered on 7 August 1986, at the Queen Elizabeth Hall in London, is a chamber opera (subtitled A Mechanical Pastoral) by the English composer Harrison Birtwistle with a libretto by Harrison.
 It is based on a supernatural folk tale about two shepherds, their sheep, and the Devil.
 The title comes from a traditional way of counting sheep.
 In 2014, it was revived at The Barbican as part of a series celebrating the composer's 80th birthday.

 Prometheus is a 1998 film-poem, starring Micheal Feast in the role of Hermes, which examines the political and social issues connected to the fall of the working class in England, amidst the more general phenomenon of the collapse of socialism in Eastern Europe, using the myth of Prometheus as a metaphor for the struggles of the working class and the devastation brought on by political conflict and unfettered industrialisation.
 It was broadcast on Channel 4 and was also shown at the Locarno Film Festival.
 It was used by Harrison to highlight the plight of the workers both in Europe and in Britain.
 His film-poem begins at a post-industrialist wasteland in Yorkshire brought upon by the politics of confrontation between the miners and the government of Margaret Thatcher.

 His play Fram received its premiere at the Olivier auditorium of the Royal National Theatre, London, on 10 April 2008.
 It uses the story of the Norwegian explorer Fridtjof Nansen's attempt to reach the North Pole, and his subsequent campaign to relieve the famine in the Soviet Union, to explore the role of art in a world beset by seemingly greater issues.
 The production was directed by Harrison and Bob Crowley and its cast included Jasper Britton as Nansen, Mark Addy as Hjalmar Johansen, Siân Thomas as Sybil Thorndike and Jeff Rawle as Gilbert Murray.
 The production received generally unenthusiastic reviews.

-Harrison is also noted for his versions of dramatic works, such as the tragedies Oresteia and Lysistrata from ancient Greek, Molière's The Misanthrope from French, and The Mysteries from Middle English.
+Harrison is also noted for his versions of dramatic works, such as Oresteia and Lysistrata from ancient Greek, Molière's The Misanthrope from French, and The Mysteries from Middle English.
 He was also noted for his outspoken views, particularly those on the Iraq War.
 In 2015, he was honoured with the David Cohen Prize in recognition of his body of work.
 In 2016, he was awarded the Premio Feronia in Rome.